 How can a Band Agreement help with Band Name Disputes?

-For any band that has attained commercial success, or that is on the brink of such success, a Band Agreement is highly recommended, as it can effectively outline who owns the band name and trademark, and who will continue to in the event of members leaving.
-A Band Agreement makes the issues of band name disputes less of an issue.
+For any band that has attained commercial success, or that is on the brink of such success, a Band Agreement is highly recommended.
+It can effectively outline who owns the band name and trademark, and who will continue to in the event of members leaving.

 Often these agreements allow former band members to promote themselves as “formerly of [band’s name],” although typically there are limitations placed on how this can be done.
 For example, there may be a time restriction to how long this representation can be made, and there also may be limits placed upon the type size and font in which the band name appears.